wild0ne/LerenDocs/README.md

 # What is it?
 Leren is a simple Excel-based reporting engine.
 It helps to make a report in excel in fast-and-easy-to-make manner.
 You have to describe data sources right inside a cell of excel worksheet.
 It supports multi-level data structures and poor formatting options.

+One of the most interesting benefits is that all of your formulas and VBA code stay alive and work as you expect them to.
+Every row or column insertion forces formulas to shift cell references (or not, if there is a dollar sign).

+In fact, there is a way to make a "live" report.
+You can generate report with a lot of formulas, VBA code and so on.
+User is able to change some data and see changes in the same moment.

 # Quick start!
 1. Make an empty excel file and name it "file1.xlsx"
 2. Type in cell A1 of worksheet: `{COLL=Apples/Green;WIDTH=2}`